What is a nit-picker?

 So don’t succumb to their facade of power and strength.
 When in fact, you possess your own strength as tough as metal.

 I’m not trying to break anyone down, either.

 Fundamentally, I want the best for everyone.
 But like I vented to my mother about, there’s a difference between wanting the best for everyone and getting steam-rolled.

-Don’t let yourself be a carpet someone steps all over.
+Don’t let yourself be a carpet that someone steps all over.
 It’s a process but I’m learning how to get stronger each day.
-And so can you through practice.
+And so can you through practice!

 Back to your nit-picking problem.
-They sent a command and question your way, but in an accusatory manor.
+They sent a command and question your way but in an accusatory manner.
 You know it was accusatory because it made you feel stupid.
 Right?
 It made you feel defensive immediately.

 Let’s continue, shall we?